nishantshah977/learning-js/README.md

 # Second
 The snail climbs up 7 feet each day and slips back 2 feet each night.
 How many days will it take the snail to get out of a well with the given depth?

+# Third
+You are making a currency converter app.
+Create a function called convert, which takes two parameters: the amount to convert, and the rate, and returns the resulting amount.